KSP-KOS/KOS_DOC/source/command/list.md

 Note: LIST FILES is the default if you give the LIST command no parameters.

 Examples:

     LIST.  // Prints the list of files on current volume.
     LIST FILES.  // Does the same exact thing, but more explicitly.
+    LIST VOLUMES. // which volumes can be seen by this CPU?
+    LIST FILES IN fileList. // fileList is now a LIST() containing file structures.

+The file structures returned by LIST FILES IN FILELIST are documented [on a separate page](../../structure/fileinfo/index.html).

+Eamples:

     LIST BODIES. // Prints the list of all Celestail bodies in the system.